 What is a CSF?

-- A Community Supported Fishery (CSG) is an alternative business model for selling fresh, locally sourced seafood.
+A Community Supported Fishery (CSF) is an alternative business model for selling fresh, locally sourced seafood.
 CSF programs, modeled after increasingly popular Community Supported Agriculture programs, offers members shares offers seafood for a pre-paid membership fee.
 When you buy fish from a CSF, you are buying directly from the fisherman that caught the fish.

 Fresh or frozen?